hkmandali/System-Design/README.md

 ## 10. Batch Processing:

-   We shalldiscuss about some types of data processing in this chapter
+   We shalldiscuss about some types of data processing in this chapter:
 	 1. Service : A service is similar to an api i.e a function call is made and a response is received .
 THe primary measure of performance is service time
 	 1. Batch Processing: This takes large amount of input and produce output eg: periodically running jobs viz deleting the data after every month
 	 1. Stream Processing: This is also similar to Bath Processing but generally has a lower latency

    * Batch Processing using Unix Tools :